-A personal data breach means a breach of security leading to the accidental or unlawful destruction, loss, alteration, or unauthorized disclosure of, or access to, personal data.
+A personal data breach means a breach of security leading to the accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to, personal data.
 This includes breaches that are the result of both accidental and deliberate causes.
 It also means that a breach is more than just about losing personal data.

-The school has a policy for reporting, logging, managing, and recovering from information risk incidents, which establishes a:
+The school have policy for reporting, logging, managing and recovering from information risk incidents, which establishes a:

-- "responsible person" for each incident - communications plan, including escalation procedure - plan of action for rapid resolution - plan of action for non-recurrence and further awareness raising
+- "responsible person" for each incident - communications plan, including escalation procedure - plan of action for rapid resolution - plan of action of non-recurrence and further awareness raising

-Everyone in the school has the responsibility of handling protected or sensitive data safely and securely.
+Everyone in the school has the responsibility of handling protected or sensitive data in a safe and secure manner.